 Upon the completion of the German major, students should be able to:

-- Identify the cultural perspectives of the German-speaking world’s civilizations and their cultural products, such as literatures, arts, institutions, pop cultures, etc. and compare the cultural frames that determine everyday life in French- speaking cultures and the U.S. (Cross-curricular Skills: Intercultural Knowledge; Critical & Creative Thinking; Inquiry & Analysis; Information Literacy)
+- Identify the cultural perspectives of the German-speaking world’s civilizations and their cultural products, such as literatures, arts, institutions, pop cultures, etc. and compare the cultural frames that determine everyday life in German- speaking cultures and the U.S.

 There are no application requirements to enroll as a German major.
 However, students with previous knowledge of the language must take the placement test and register for an appropriate course.
 Additionally, all the courses for the major must be passed with a grade of “C” or better.